Updated: April 30, 2026

 If you’re planning a quieter life supported by passive income, the D7 Visa – also known as the Portugal retirement visa or passive income visa – might be your match.
 This option caters to UK retirees or anyone with a steady passive income stream from pensions, rentals, or investments.

 To qualify, you must demonstrate sufficient income to support yourself (and your family, if applicable) while living in Portugal.
-This means demonstrating a passive income at least equivalent to the Portuguese minimum wage, which is €870 in 2025.
+This means demonstrating a passive income at least equivalent to the Portuguese minimum wage, which is €920 in 2026.
+This proof of income is essential for a successful application.

 Unlike the Golden Visa, the passive income visa requires you to spend the majority of your time in Portugal, making it perfect for those ready to embrace a new lifestyle full-time.
 Whether you are looking to relocate to a luxury care home in Portugal or enjoy the charming city of Porto, the D7 Visa is a top choice for a smooth move to the country.